-As mentioned above, we are the only integrated steel producer in North America to operate a DSPC line that converts liquid steel directly into coil.
+As mentioned above, we are the only integrated steel producer in North America to operate a DSPC hot strip mill coupling integrated continuous casting with hot rolling directly into coil.
 The DSPC line is among the newest, continuous thin slab casters in North America.
-We believe that this process provides us with an estimated cost advantage over our competitors of between C\$30 and C\$40 per ton due to reduced manpower, reduced re-heating costs and reduced yield loss.
-Additionally, the DSPC allows for us to seamlessly execute the installation of EAF mills.
+We believe that this process provides us with a cost advantage over the traditional integrated hot rolling manufacturing process.
+Current annualized production capacity of the DSPC complex is 2.3 million tons.